Global Mind Tests

 Can I cheat the test?

-You can try to guess the moment, but random timing and false-start resets are designed to reduce timing tricks.
-The most meaningful number is still your average across many attempts.
+Randomized timing and false-start resets are designed to reduce timing tricks.
+Your average across many attempts is still the most meaningful number.

-Reaction Test — Level 2 or Memory Test 3×3.
+Reaction Test — Level 2 · Stroop Test · Memory Test 3×3